 At Pacific Eye Care, we help patients with keratoconus and other corneal abnormalities achieve crisp and comfortable vision using scleral contact lenses and other specialty lenses.

 Our practice provides scleral lenses to patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.

 - A: Scleral contact lenses are ideal for patients with any of the following conditions: corneal abnormalities, severe dry eye syndrome, post-LASIK or corneal transplant, eye allergies, high refractive error or corneal trauma.
 Speak with your optometrist to find out if scleral lenses are right for you.

 - A: No. If you are interested in scleral contact lenses, be sure to choose an optometric practice that has years of experience fitting specialty lenses.
-At The Pacific Eye Care Scleral Lens Center, we have the knowledge, skill and experience necessary to provide you with the best lenses for your eyes.
+At Pacific Eye Care, we have the knowledge, skill and experience necessary to provide you with the best lenses for your eyes.
 Call us to learn more or schedule your scleral lens fitting.